elimkwan/Covid-TTI-Model-Sensitivity-Analysis/README.md

 - Bayesian-Optimisation-Exp
 - Real-World-Exp

-The modified Emukit Library which can be used to compute second order Sobol indices for 3 variable case can be found in `./tti-explorer-with-changes/notebooks/Second-Order-Library-and-Exp/emukit_new/sensitivity/monte_carlo` with demo in `Second-Order-Library-and-Exp/Higher-order-SA-on-CaseConfig.ipynb`
+The modified Emukit Library for second order Sobol indices computation can be found in `./tti-explorer-with-changes/notebooks/Second-Order-Library-and-Exp/emukit_new/sensitivity/monte_carlo` with demo in `Second-Order-Library-and-Exp/Higher-order-SA-on-CaseConfig.ipynb`